Radiant barrier: Walls

-Floors

 Reflective foil, bubble foil insulations, and radiant barriers are noted for their ability to reflect unwanted solar radiation in hot climates, when applied properly.
 Reflective foils are fabricated from aluminum foils with a variety of backings such as roofing paper, craft paper, plastic film, polyethylene bubbles, or cardboard.
 Reflective bubble foil is basically a plastic bubble wrap sheet with a reflective foil layer and belongs to a class of insulation products known as radiant foils.
 Reflective bubble/foil insulations are primarily radiant barriers, and reflective insulation systems work by reducing radiant heat gain.
 To be effective, the reflective surface must face an air space; also, dust accumulation on the reflective surface will reduce its reflective capability.
 The radiant barrier should be installed in a manner to minimize dust accumulation on the reflective surface.

 Radiant barriers are more effective in hot climates than in cooler/cold climates (especially when cooling air ducts are located in the attic).
 When the sun heats a roof, it's primarily the sun's radiant energy that makes the roof hot.
 Much of this heat travels by conduction through the roofing materials to the attic side of the roof.
 The hot roof material then radiates its gained heat energy onto the cooler attic surfaces, including the air ducts and the attic floor.
 A radiant barrier reduces the radiant heat transfer from the underside of the roof to the other surfaces in the attic.
 Some studies show that radiant barriers can reduce cooling costs 5% to 10% when used in a warm, sunny climate.
 The reduced heat gain may even allow for a smaller air conditioning system.
 In cool climates, however, it's usually more cost-effective to install more thermal insulation than to add a radiant barrier.

 Both the American Department of Energy (DOE, Energy Efficiency & Renewable Energy Department) and the Ministry of Natural Resources (NRCAN) state that these systems are not recommended for cold or very cold climates.